Dual Diagnosis Treatment Salem, IL

 Heartland Human Services - 33.4 miles from Salem, IL

-Heartland Human Services is a dual diagnosis treatment center in Clay City, IL that provides treatment services for substance use and mental health disorders that include generalized anxiety disorder as well as bulimia.
+Heartland Human Services is a dual diagnosis treatment center in Clay City, IL that offers treatment for mental health and substance use disorders that include borderline personality disorder as well as bulimia.

 Address: 800 Kelly Drive SW, Clay City, IL 62824 in Clay County